blinkhealth/go-config-yourself/README.md

 - `--provider value`, `-p value`: The provider to encrypt values with (value is one of: [kms](pkg/crypto/kms), [gpg](pkg/crypto/gpg), [password](pkg/crypto/password))
 - `--key value`: The AWS KMS key ARN to use.
-- `--public-key value`: A gpg public key's identity: a fingerprint or email to use as a recipient to encrypt this file's data key.
-This option can be entered multiple times.
-If no recipients are specified, a list of available keys will be printed for the user to choose from.
+- `--public-key value`: One gpg public key's identity (fingerprint or email) to use as a recipient to encrypt this file's data key.
+Pass multiple times for multiple recipients, or omit completely and `gcy` prompts you to select a key available to your gpg agent.
 - `--password value`: A password to use for encryption and decryption.
 To prevent your shell from remembering the password in its history, start your command with a space: `[space]gcy ...`.
 Can be set via the environment variable: `CONFIG_PASSWORD`.
-- `--skip-password-validation`: Skips password validation, potentially making encrypted secrets easier to crack
+- `--skip-password-validation`: Skips password validation, potentially making encrypted secrets easier to crack.

 ```sh
 # For kms